 Look, I love language and I can read a book with a poor to nonexistent plot just for the pure joy of the prose (sick, I know!).

-The approach I take is to leave what I have written for a little while (if I can) and then go back to it.
-This feels like I’m seeing it for the first time and often that’s very helpful.
+I also like to leave what I have written for a little while (if I can) and then go back and read it again.

 It would be an embarrassing mistake for you to continue writing poorly after you’ve read this post.

-Come on…stop making those feeble excuses for why you write badly.
-Not when you now know that when you improve your writing, you improve your effectiveness and your chances of increasing your revenue.
+Not when you now know that when you improve your writing skills, you improve your effectiveness and your chances of increasing your revenue.

 So my challenge to you is simply this: